andrewhao/andrewhao.github.io/_posts/2020-05-11-pm-less-engineering-teams-part-1.md

 ---
 layout: post
-title: 'PM-less Engineering Teams: Part 1'
+title: 'PM-less Engineering Teams: Part 1 - Into the Wild'
 date: 2020-05-11 22:04 -0700
 description: Can engineers learn to think like product managers?
 categories: